 The Teacher Pathways team works to recruit, select, and place new students in the Relay Teaching Residency.
 Through this work, Relay aims to increase the number, diversity, commitment, and preparedness of incoming Residents.

-The Technology team is responsible for providing leadership and innovation in information technology planning, implementing efficient technology infrastructures, developing and deploying effective information systems, and delivering responsive information technology support services.
-For a list of hardware and software requirements, please see Support Center.
+The Technology team is responsible for providing staff and student information systems, applications, and platforms that are integrated, secure, and easily accessible.
+They work to maximize industry-leading technology that furthers the needs and priorities of the institution through leadership and innovation in information technology planning, implementing efficient and scalable solutions, acquiring or developing and deploying IT products, and delivering responsive information technology support services.
+For a list of hardware and software requirements, please see the Support Center.

 Please note that all Canvas-related support is handled by Canvas staff and not by the Relay Technology team.